-These provisions include detailed provisions setting out the rights and obligations of the parties in the event of a termination of the Commercial Alliance.
-These provisions include the right of the parties to terminate the Commercial Alliance upon a material default of a material obligation by the other party after a notice and cure period has expired.
-The parties are also permitted, under limited circumstances, to terminate the Commercial Alliance if a change in circumstances that is not reasonably within the control of a party makes the anticipated financial return from the project inadequate or too uncertain.
+The agreement does not provide examples of a change in circumstances beyond our reasonable control.
 Finally, the parties have specific obligations to fulfill in the event of termination or if they file for bankruptcy protection.
 The obligations on termination are generally structured to permit the non-breaching party (in the event the strategic alliance is terminated due to a breach of the agreements) to continue to develop the business established by the Joint Sales Company.
 For example, on such a termination due to a breach by us, ADM would be permitted to continue to produce and sell PHA Natural Plastics (generally in limited quantities and subject to a royalty to us) and we would be required to perform formulation services for ADM for a period of time following the termination.
-Similarly, on a termination due to a breach by ADM, we would be permitted to continue to produce and sell PHA Natural Plastistics and ADM would be required to to perform fermentation services for us for a period of time following the termination.
+Similarly, on a termination due to a breach by ADM, we would be permitted to continue to produce and sell PHA Natural Platistics and ADM would be required to perform fermentation services for us for a period of time following the termination.